k5map/BalloonTelemetry/README.md

 * Downloads transmitted position data from [WSPR Live](https://wspr.live/)
 * Matches position data
 * Depending on which tracker is selected, will decode data within position data to obtain telemetry data
-* Will upload processed data to different websites based on INI config file
+* Uploads processed data to different websites based on INI config file
 * If set in INI config file, will also output data to flat file

 ## Contribute